autarch/blog.urth.org/content/posts/2011-01-28-changes-file-how-to-follow-up.md

 ---
 My last post on [Changes files][1] purported to be both a how-to and how not-to, but I got a bit carried away with the how not-to part.
 Several comments since that post made excellent points, so here&#8217;s the summary.

-Kent Fredric says &#8220;don&#8217;t be lazy and just copy the output from &#8220;git log&#8221; into your Changelog.&#8221; Yes, a thousand times yes!
+Kent Fredric says &#8220;don&#8217;t be lazy and just copy the output from 'git log' into your Changelog.&#8221; Yes, a thousand times yes!
 Remember, the Changes file is for end users of your library, and we don&#8217;t care about all the little details.
 Just give us the summary.
 (Ok, that&#8217;s the last how not-to.)

 RJBS says &#8220;put the latest release at the TOP of the file.&#8221; Yes, we&#8217;re talking to you, Damian.
 When I open up the Changes file I don&#8217;t want to read about the first release from three years ago.